efrainc/data_structures/README.md

     it is faster to remove an item from the line.
 This is also the case for a print queue, where'd we want to remove a job from the queue.

+Binary Heap
+    A binary heap is a data structure that uses a binary tree where each node has a left and a right child.
+Every node also has a parent except the top node.
+Data is added to them from left to right.
+All nodes in a binary tree are either >= than every one of its children or <= all every one of its children.
+The one that we have implemented here is the case where all children are <= their parents.
+This binary heap has a push which pushes a new value onto the tree and a pop which pops a value off off the tree returning its value and deleting it.

 Resources:
     None